-Interior design agency, Studio ALM (launched in 2007), embodies Marjolaine’s curious and attentive imagination.
-It is nestled at the top of a hill above Saint Tropez overlooking the medieval village of Ramatuelle, which is of special importance to Marjolaine as it is where she grew up.
-Marjolaine claims the rural setting is crucial to keeping herself and her unconventionally inclined team grounded.
+Interiors and retail agency ALM, embodies Marjolaine’s curious and attentive imagination.
+It first launched in 2007 at the top of a hill above Saint Tropez overlooking the medieval village of Ramatuelle.
+The Ramatuelle location is of special importance to Marjolaine, as it is where she grew up, so it made sense to open three European-based galleries for ALM here.
+Marjolaine claims the rural setting is crucial to keeping herself and her unconventionally-inclined team grounded.

-Studio ALM in Ramatuelle is made up of three different entities which coincide with and support one another: three galleries filled to the brim with fanciful objects, art and furniture, a chateau loft for the studio's ever-expanding fabric collection and an interior design and architectural agency which pulls together all of Studio ALM's eccentric quirk.
+ALM in Ramatuelle is made up of three entities which coincide with and support one another: three galleries with ever-changing exhibitions and eclectic art and furniture pieces, a chateau loft for fabrics and furnishings, and an design agency which is filled to the brim with fanciful objects and eccentric quirk.

-ALM has an impressive international portfolio including site locations in London, Belgium, Switzerland, Spain, USA, Thailand and of course France.
+ALM has an impressive international portfolio including site locations in Thailand, London, Belgium, Switzerland, Spain, USA and of course France.
 Projects range from houses, restaurants, hotels... in the words of Marjolaine "everything that brings life.”